 5. Self-Imposing Priorities

 Using a restrained palette of natural materials allowed me to repeat a subtle theme while unifying all of the unique conditions.
-Specifying pre-cast concrete pavers for the coping (a budget limitation) in lieu of more decorative options, I faithfully expressed the method of construction employed for the pool.
+Specifying pre-cast concrete pavers for the coping (a budget limitation) in lieu of more decorative options, I faithfully expressed the method of construction employed for the above-ground pool.

 Then, as pre-cast motif emerged, I chose to dress garden stairs in the same fashion.
-It appeared only logical to design pre-cast benches for the deck as well as to repeat waterline tile combination in the underground bathroom, deck, and spa.
+It appeared only logical to design pre-cast benches for the deck.
+As well as to repeat waterline tile combination in the underground bathroom, deck, and spa.